-'HE flood is round thee, but thy towers as yet Are safe, and clear as by a summer's sea Pierce the calm morning mist, serene and free, 'o point in silence heavenward.
-There are met 'hy foster-children ;--there in order set Their nursing fathers, sworn to Heaven and Thee (An oath renewed this hour on bended knee,) le'er to betray their Mother nor forget.--col on the top of each aerial spire What seems a star by day, so high and bright, ; quivers from afar in golden light : ut 'tis a form of earth, though touched with fire 'elestial, raised in other days to tell low, when they tired of prayer, Apostles fell.
+THE flood is round thee, but thy towers as yet Are safe, and clear as by a summer's sea

+Pierce the calm morning mist, serene and free, To point in silence heavenward.
+There are met Thy foster-children ;-there in order set

+Their nursing fathers, sworn to Heaven and Thee

+(An oath renewed this hour on bended knee,) Ne'er to betray their Mother nor forget.- Lo! on the top of each aerial spire What seems a star by day, so high and bright, It quivers from afar in golden light : But 'tis a form of earth, though touched with fire Celestial, raised in other days to tell How, when they tired of prayer, Apostles fell.